cerndb/storage-api/README.md

 ### Configuration

-The NetApp back-end uses the environment variables `ONTAP_HOST`, `ONTAP_USERNAME`, `ONTAP_PASSWORD`, and `ONTAP_VSERVER` to set up the hostname, user name, password and vserver/vfiler to communicate with.
-If these variables are not found, the NetApp back-end will default to use the in-memory dummy back-end.

 Configuration is done using environment variables, as per the 12-factor app pattern.
 The following environment variables are used: